THE CATTLE

 THE PIGS

-We have 2 cross breed female pigs (Gilts) who live in a purpose built sty close to the classroom.
+We have 2 female pigs (Gilts) who live in a purpose built sty close to the classroom.

 The pigs are kept for educational purposes and are used to promote farm to fork for ks2 science.